MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-landing-zone-content.md

 > [Implementation: Mission-critical Connected](https://github.com/Azure/Mission-Critical-Connected)

 > [!NOTE]
 > The Connected implementation is intended to illustrate a mission-critical workload that relies on organizational resources, integrates with other workloads, and uses shared services.
-It builds on this reference architecture and uses the network controls described in this article.
-However, the Connected scenario assumes that virtual private network or Azure Private DNS Zone already exist within the Azure landing zones Connectivity subscription.
+The implementation assumes that Connectivity subscription already exists.

 ## Next steps